New Labour: Peter Mandelson

 In 1985, Peter Mandelson was appointed as the Labour Party's director of communications.
 Previously, he had worked in television broadcasting and helped the party become increasingly effective at communication and more concerned with its media image, especially with non-partisans.
 Mandelson headed the Campaigns and Communications Directorate (established in 1985) and initiated the Shadow Communications Agency.
 He oversaw Labour's relationship with the media and believed in the importance of the agenda-setting role of the press.
 He felt that the agenda of the press (broadsheets in particular) would influence important political broadcasters.
 In government, Mandelson was appointed minister without portfolio to co-ordinate the various government departments.
 In 1998, he resigned as a cabinet minister after being accused of financial impropriety.
+He served again in the Blair and Brown Labour governments from 1999 to 2001 and from 2008 to 2010.

-In 2021, it was reported by The Times that Mandelson had been advising Labour leader Keir Starmer on moving the party beyond Corbyn's leadership and broadening its electoral appeal.
+In 2021, The Times reported that Mandelson had been advising Labour leader Keir Starmer on moving the party beyond Jeremy Corbyn's leadership and broadening its electoral appeal.